jannatul5088/jannatul5088.github.io/README.md

 FAQ
 ---
 1. Why is Markdown better than a word processor?
 > Markdown is free to use.
-It has a cleaner syntax and is simply making developers interested to contribute.
+It has a cleaner syntax and is simply making developers interested in contributing.
 It can always stay up-to-date by syncing.
 Moreover, it allows the separation of content and style, of HTML and CSS.
 2. Why is my resume not showing up?
 > GitHub pages, sometimes, take time to generate.
-You might verify if the username and the link provided are correct and check again for the published site after some interval.
+You might verify if the username and the link provided are correct and check again for the published site after some time.